abusedmedia/Presenta-WWW/content/blog/speed-up-puppeteer.md

 Here the three most important tips we've learned along the way while building our API infrastructure based on Puppeteer to speed up the execution of Chromium browser using Puppeteer library.

-## TL:DR
+## Content

-- Use Local Cache
+1. Use Local Cache

-- Browser Single Launch
+2. Browser Single Launch

-- Inject HTML
+3. Inject HTML